- Global Information

 Demographic ageing is a worldwide process that shows the successes of improved health care over the last century.
 Many are now living longer and healthier lives and so the world population has a greater proportion of older people.
 Dementia mainly affects older people, although there is a growing awareness of cases that start before the age of 65.
-By 2050, people aged 60 and over will account for 22% of the world's population, with four-fifths living in Asia, Latin America or Africa.

 Economic impact of dementia

 The total estimated worldwide cost of dementia is US$818 billion in 2015, which represents 1.09% of global GDP.
 This figure includes costs attributed to informal care (unpaid care provided by family and others), direct costs of social care (provided by community care professionals, and in residential home settings) and the direct costs of medical care (the costs of treating dementia and other conditions in primary and secondary care).

 Direct medical care costs account for roughly 20% of global dementia costs, while direct social sector costs and informal care costs each account for roughly 40%.
 The relative contribution of informal care is greatest in the African regions and lowest in North America, Western Europe and some South American regions, while the reverse is true for social sector costs.

 This means that if global dementia care were a country, it would be the 18th largest economy in the world.
 The annual costs exceed the market values of companies such as Apple (US $742 billion) and Google (US $368 billion).
 More information is available in our World Alzheimer Report 2015.